-After finding a property the buyer must tell the estate agents which conveyancing solicitor is to act.
-The agents then tell the buyer’s solicitor which solicitor is acting for the seller.
-The two sets of solicitors then make contact.
+After finding a house the buyer must tell the estate agents which solicitors/conveyancers are to act.
+The agents then tell the buyer’s solicitor or conveyancer which solicitor conveyancer is acting for the seller.
+The two sets of solicitors/conveyancers then make contact.

 The buyer’s solicitor will ask for some money from the buyer up front to cover the cost of the local and drainage searches.